 “It was a big victory to go ahead and do it. . . with my perfectionism I had to give myself grace to just start writing and not make it exactly like yours or anyone else’s.
 I always feel I have to follow a rigid format.
 So this was so refreshing to 1) DO IT and 2) do it AS ME!”

 You can read her truth journal entry below.
+Like Jessie, Michelle truth journaled about being annoyed with her husband.
+It’s interesting to see how different people truth journal marriage difficulties.
 As you can see, Michelle’s style is completely different than Jessie’s style, but just as effective:

 Thought #1: Peter (not his real name) is just like his father.